International Students and Scholars

 My focus on skilled migrations has also led me to examine the experiences of international faculty in the United States.
 Based on the results of a survey of students and interviews with international faculty, I identified the major problems occurring in the classroom and offered concrete advice for addressing these issues.
 In collaboration with Helen Hazen (Macalester College) and Rebecca Theobald (University of Colorado at Colorado Springs) I have extended this work to focus on the issues facing non-native English-speaking instructors specifically, again with the aim of systematically examining the challenges and developing strategies to improve communication between international instructors and their American students.
 Together we have also completed a survey-based study on student incivilities, with the goal of identifying which instructors are more likely to experience classroom incivilities and assessing the effectiveness of strategies to address these issues.

-More recently my colleagues Laura Carnahan and Mary Jo Pankratz and I have written an article about teaching physical geography with toys.
-The article will appear in the The Geography Teacher.
-I am currently working on two more pedagogical pieces about using sports examples in teaching human geography.
+More recently my colleagues Laura Carnahan and Mary Jo Pankratz and I have written an article about teaching physical geography with toys, and I followed up on my research about sports with an article about teaching human geography with sports examples.

 Alberts, Heike, Helen Hazen and Rebecca Theobald (2010): “Classroom Incivilities: The Challenge of Interactions between College Students and Professors,” Journal of Geography in Higher Education 34(3), 439-462